Linux ACLs. What are Linux ACLs and what are they for? - 🏆 Managed Servers

 [root]# setfacl -d -m accounting:rwx /accounting

-After that we can now see the default ACL information for that directory:
+After running this command, we can check the default ACLs for that directory:

-What if Fred creates a file in that directory?
+Now suppose Fred creates a file in that directory:

 [fred]$ touch test